13.1 Introduction

 Confidentiality of Foster Care Cases

 Court orders and records regarding placement of a child in the care of DFS are not public records.
 In addition to the steps described in Chapter 3 Confidentiality and Safeguarding Information, these documents are specifically protected by Wyoming statute.
-The Wyoming CSE Program will not release any placement documents and will refer all such requests to the appropriate local DFS office.
-Additionally, the Wyoming CSE Program will file all child support related documents in a civil file.
-If a District Judge orders child support during a juvenile hearing, the District CSE Office will open a civil case for child support enforcement purposes.
+The Wyoming CSP will not release any placement documents and will refer all such requests to the appropriate local DFS office.
+Additionally, the Wyoming CSP will file all child support related documents in a civil file.
+If a District Judge orders child support during a juvenile hearing, the District CSP Office will open a civil case for child support enforcement purposes.

 Federal Timeframes

-In order to ensure the best possible service to the customers within the Wyoming CSE Program, the federal OCSE established certain minimum timeframes by which actions within the child support program should take place.
+In order to ensure the best possible service to the customers within the Wyoming CSP, the federal OCSS established certain minimum timeframes by which actions within the child support program should take place.
 Foster care cases are treated in the same manner as all other IV-D child support cases and shall meet the federal timeframes discussed in detail in the following policy manual chapters:

 Cross Reference